kubernetes-sigs/kubebuilder/docs/book/basics/simple_controller.md

 This chapter walks through a simple Controller implementation.

-This example is for the Controller for the ContainerSet API shown in the[Resource Example](simple_resource.md).
+This example is for the Controller for the ContainerSet API shown in the [Resource Example](simple_resource.md).
 It uses the [controller-runtime](https://godoc.org/sigs.k8s.io/controller-runtime/pkg) libraries to implement the Controller and Manager.